copyrite/LwotcMinimalText/XComGame.md

 * TODO: reword?

 ## Full Override
-Use your GREMLIN to shutdown or permanently control an enemy robot.
+Remotely shutdown or permanently control an enemy robot.
 Permanently controlled MECs that survive the mission become Resistance MECs.
 * Success chance is based on a contest of your hack and target's hack defense.
 * Greater Shutdown stuns the target for 6 actions.
 * Master Enemy permanently controls the target and gives it a stat bonus.
 If it is a MEC and it survives, it will become a Resistance MEC in the mission region.